OrgFlow/docs/src/commands/flow-in.md

 - **`--exclude=<includeSpecs>`**

-  If specified, the OrgFlow CLI will exclude metadata types and items that match the @concept_includespec from this flow in execution.
+  If specified, the OrgFlow CLI will exclude metadata types and items that match the @concept_includespecs from this flow in execution.

   Each include spec should be comma separated.